-The Royal Oak has recently-ish refurbed their Tap Room so that dogs and their owners can enjoy an open fire, good food and a pint of Hawkshead in considerable comfort!
+The Royal Oak has an excellent Tap Room where dogs and their owners can enjoy an open fire, good food and a pint of Hawkshead in considerable comfort!

 Easy to reach from the A66, this castle ruin is a good doggiestop and fun for kids too.
 Free entry and plenty of fresh air.